NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 - [ ] Run n=6 NEP energy prediction and compare to DFT output
 - [ ] Try training NEP without doing the formation energy calculation step (as this awkward to generalise).
+- [ ] Generate models with different sets of training data: cubic perovskite cell only, cubic+orthorhombic only, cubic+orthorhombic+tetragonal.
+Compare the MD structures generated.
+Does the model miss the tetragonal phase when no training data is supplied for this?

 # To add to tutorial